600-Pound Catch of the Day Turns Into Donated Lunch for Hundreds in Maine

 To prepare the steaks, staff marinated them in soy sauce, olive oil, ginger and garlic and baked them.

-"It was excellent tuna," said one guest, named Christopher, adding that he was "glad they brough it here instead of it being tossed out."
+"It was excellent tuna," said one guest, named Christopher, adding that he was "glad they brought it here instead of it being tossed out."

 For a number of the J & J staff who were present for the first lunch featuring the tuna, watching it being served represented the best possible outcome for a sudden surprise.